Rajprasath89/raincrash.github.io/pages/about.md

 I make stuff that work on computers.</p>

 <p>I'm currently a Mobile and UX consultant at <a href="http://sap.com">SAP</a>.
 Previously, I was a Software Development Engineer at <a href="http://runnr.in">Runnr</a>.
-I'm interested in the fields of Computer Graphics and machine learning.</p>
+My primary areas these days are in full stack web development, computer graphics and machine learning.</p>

 <p>I pass most of my leisure time with my Kindle PW3.
 I also read eastern manga and western comics.
 I do watch a lot of anime.</p>